🎯 Mastering Test-Taking: Strategies for Success in High-Stakes Exams

 • Practice time management to ensure you answer all questions.

-• Many students struggle due to test anxiety rather than lack of knowledge.
+• Many students struggle due to test anxiety rather than a lack of knowledge.

 • Developing confidence, focus, and stress-management techniques is key.